Dr Kostas Kouriatis (HCPC reg., CPsychol., MBACP)

 Concerns and difficulties that therapy might help me with

 Life often presents us with challenges and each one of us develops their own ways of dealing with adversities.
 Sometimes, however, we might feel ‘lost’, confused, incongruent with how we would like to be, how we would like to relate with others and engage with life.
-Our difficulties may present themselves in different forms and we often use words such as depression, anxiety, stress, low self-esteem, panic, phobia, obsessive-compulsive disorder, trauma, abuse, eating disorder, personality disorder, relationship difficulties, sexuality concerns, grief and loss to describe our experience.
+Our difficulties may present themselves in different forms and we often use words such as depression, anxiety, stress, low self-esteem, panic, phobia, obsessive-compulsive disorder, trauma, eating disorder, personality disorder, relationship difficulties, sexuality concerns, grief and loss to describe our experience.

 When feeling vulnerable and uncertain of how to go about with the challenges you are faced with the need for support is greater.
 Therapy is a process through which people are helped to develop their self-awareness and make use of their unique selves and inner wisdom to overcome their difficulties and engage with life in a way that they find most meaningful.
 Vital in this therapeutic journey, is the presence of an empathic, attentive therapist who can help you improve your wellbeing and realise your full potential.